Scott Steinert: Hells Angel

+In May 1995, when Kane's wife, Josée gave birth to his son, Guillaume, he asked Steinert to be his child's godfather.
+The Canadian journalist Daniel Sanger wrote in the photos of the event "...Kane looks like an extra from a high school production of Guys and Dolls, wiry and youthful in a dark suit and tie, his hair slicked back, and a goofy grin below a moustache that might be pasted on.
+Steinert, taller and considerably more beefier, exudes a mix of menace and manliness in a leather jacket, jeans and cowboy boots".
+In July 1995, Steinert beat up the doorman to a Montreal nightclub who had refused him admission for wearing his Hells Angels colours.
+During a trip to Prince Edward Island, Steinert intended to provoke a fight with a group of visiting Satan's Choice bikers from Ontario, but his motorcycle broke down.
+The Satan's Choice bikers were able to repair Steinert's motorcycle, and in a rare act of gratitude led him to abandon his plans to beat them up.
+The Canadian journalist Daniel Sanger wrote: "Steinert's unpredictability and violent temper were issues enough among the more level-headed Hells Angels that he thought it advisable to move out of his Sorel home for several weeks that summer".
+Despite moving to a motel in Langueuil, Steinert remained in charge of paying the $10,000 in cash awarded to those who killed Rock Machine members.

 In 1995, Kane reported that Steinert was still an American citizen, leading for the Canadian government to issue a deportation order against him.
-Boucher suggested to Steinert that if he was deported, he could buy Mexican citizenship for only $30,000 U.S. dollars.
-According to Kane, Boucher and Steinert had developed plan to win over public opinion by killing one of their own in an especially brutal manner out of the hope that the public would blame the Rock Machine and decided that Marc Dubé – who was a low-level drug dealer working for the Angels – would be the one to be sacrificed.
+Boucher suggested to Steinert that if he was deported, he could buy Mexican citizenship for only $30,000.
+According to Kane, Boucher and Steinert had developed a plan to win over public opinion by killing one of their own in an especially brutal manner out of the hope that the public would blame the Rock Machine and decided that Marc Dubé – who was a low-level drug dealer working for the Angels – would be the one to be sacrificed.
 Kane reported that Steinert had ordered remote-controlled bombs from the bomb-maker Patrick Lambert in early August 1995.
 Kane stated: "Steinert was really excited and bragging that he was really going to do something that would be 'rock 'n' roll'".
-On 9 August 1995, Dubé was killed by a remote-controlled bomb planted in his jeep while a 11-year old boy, Daniel Desrochers, playing across the street was killed by a flying shrapnel from the bomb.
+On 9 August 1995, Dubé was killed by a remote-controlled bomb planted in his jeep while an 11-year-old boy, Daniel Desrochers, playing across the street was killed by flying shrapnel from the bomb.
 Commander André Bouchard of the Montreal police stated: "I'm convinced today that the person who pressed the button to have the bomb explode saw children across the street.
 There was no way he could not see the children across the street".